Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 TRAVELING WITH A DOG IN A CAMPER

-If you keep reading, you'll find the answers to the typical questions that arise when traveling with a pet in a "mobile home": important information about your dog's comfort and safety in this type of vehicle, what alternatives exist when our pet can't accompany us on a trip, what activities in a camper or motorhome they enjoy most, and much more.
+Because if you keep reading, you'll find answers to the typical questions that arise when traveling with a pet in a "house on wheels": important information about your dog's comfort and safety in this type of vehicle, what alternatives exist when our pet can't join us for some plans, which activities in a camper or motorhome they enjoy the most, and much more.

 The latter can be hooked onto the rear seat belt to secure your pet.
 Place a soft bed inside to minimize vibration from the moving vehicle and your pet will be comfortable and safe.
 If you don't have rear seats, the most comfortable and safest option would be a carrier (there are many styles, both fixed and foldable), and again, don't forget the bed.